akashvaghela09/insta-saver-bot/README.md

 ### Description

-The Insta Saver Bot is a versatile tool (Telegram bot) designed to simplify the process of downloading Instagram content.
-Leveraging reverse engineering of Instagram's API, this bot can fetch various types of content, including Reels, regular posts, and images.
+The Insta Saver Bot is a versatile tool (Telegram bot) designed to simplify the process of downloading Instagram content. bot can fetch various types of content, including Reels, regular posts, and images.
 It not only retrieves the content but also preserves the original captions.
 Additionally, the bot supports carousal posts with multiple items, enhancing its functionality for a seamless user experience.
+The bot uses [FastDl](https://fastdl.app) by default for scraping content.

-***Note:*** *This bot is not affiliated with Instagram in any way.
+***Note:*** *This bot is not affiliated with Instagram and FastDl in any way.
 It is an independent project developed for educational purposes only.*

 ********